Home Sweet Gingerbread Home

 DSC04943

-20 Responses to “Home Sweet Gingerbread Home”
+20 thoughts on “Home Sweet Gingerbread Home

-Should I be more impressed with the new mixer or the adorable replica of your house in gingerbread?
+1. Should I be more impressed with the new mixer or the adorable replica of your house in gingerbread?
 I think I’ll go with the house.
 I really like the windows, the light and the necco roof.
 I’m impressed.

 Mom